msgpo/home-assistant.io/source/_integrations/rhasspy.markdown

 ### Entity Names

-Rhasspy uses the friendly names of your entities in voice commands.
-These names may not be compatible with its speech recognition system, so the `rhasspy` integration attempts to "clean" the names up before sending them to your Rhasspy server.
-The cleaning steps are:
+`rhasspy` uses the friendly names of your entities in voice commands.
+These names may not be compatible with Rhasspy's speech recognition system, so the integration attempts to "clean" names before training your Rhasspy server.
+These cleaning steps are:

 1. Numbers are replaced with words ("65" becomes "sixty-five")
 2. Dashes (`-`) and underscores (`_`) are replaced with a space